satyambhatt5/interview/README.md

-# this is interview file
+# This is interview importent question as duing live intevriew

 all the importent question

+1-How to swap the value?